gabochi/ANSIedad/README.md

 ## Examples

-There are many examples in */examples*, don't hesitate to experiment with them since there are backups in */backup*.
+There are many examples in */examples*, so don't hesitate to experiment with them since there are backups in */backup*.

-## ¿What is bytebeat? ¿How can I understand all these rare expressions?
+## What is bytebeat?
+How can I understand all these rare expressions?

-Bytebeat takes *time* (`t`) as a variable and apply basic logic and math in a single expression to generate an aesthetic output.
+Bytebeat takes *time* (`t`) as a variable and applies basic logic and math in a single expression to generate an aesthetic output.
 You must know that a *byte* is 'made of' *8 bits*, eight binary digits, each one being 0 or 1:

 ```
 0000 0000 => a byte